Forced marriage: For victims and society

 Early and forced marriages can contribute to girls being placed in a cycle of poverty and powerlessness.
 Most are likely to experience mistreatment such as violence, abuse and forced sexual relations.
 This means that women who marry younger in age are more likely to be dominated by their husbands.
 They also experience poor sexual and reproductive health.
 Young married girls are more likely to contract HIV and their health could be in jeopardy.
 Most people who are forced into a marriage lack education and are often illiterate.
 Young ones tend to drop out of school shortly before they get married.

+Forced marriage often means a lifetime of rape, abuse and domestic servitude, and the loss of reproductive rights, financial rights and basic human rights.
+For women and girls, forced marriage often means forced motherhood.

 Escaping a forced marriage

 Ending a forced marriage may be extremely difficult in many parts of the world.
 For instance, in parts of Africa, one of the main obstacles for leaving the marriage is the bride price.
 Once the bride price has been paid, the girl is seen as belonging to the husband and his family.
 If she wants to leave, the husband may demand back the bride price that he had paid to the girl's family.
 The girl's family often cannot or does not want to pay it back.
-Some countries also have Male Guardianship requirements, prohibiting women from paying themselves out, but in other countries it has happened multiple times.
+Some countries also have male guardianship requirements, prohibiting women from paying themselves out, but in other countries it has happened multiple times.

 British citizens escaping forced marriage abroad are forced to pay their repatriation costs or get into debt.
 This makes escaping a forced marriage harder.

 In the United States, Unchained At Last is the only nonprofit organization operating to help people in the U.S. escape forced or arranged marriages by providing free legal and social services.